RBAdelphiStudent/lab03/README.md

 * private Person tutor;
 * private Game game;

-## From what you know about the naming conventions for classes, which of the type names in teh above questions would you say are class names?
+## From what you know about the naming conventions for classes, which of the type names in the above questions would you say are class names?

 ## In the following field declaration from the `TicketMachine` class
 ```